The Map Inside: the Connecticut Officials

 1989 map excerpt

-Connecticut still kept the old design for detail maps, were using different tools to make updates.
+Though the DOT still kept the old design for detail maps, they were using different tools to make updates.
 Compare the ramps for the Route 32/I-95 interchange (newer) to the Route 349 ramps (older): the existing ramps are more finely done.
 The grade separations in the older work look better as well.